We are incredibly proud to be a Church of England Academy. Our Christian values are embedded throughout our school.

 For children’s spirituality to develop and flourish, there must be trust; trust in a God who loves them and trust that school is a safe place where their doubts, fears and questions will be listened to.

-Within school, we have Spiritual Leaders in each year group who reward children that are showing our school core values of kindness, friendship and respect and help to plan our weekly worship themes.
+Within school, we have Spiritual Leaders in each year group who reward children that are showing our school core values of courage, compassion and respect and help to plan our weekly worship themes.

 Click here to read our latest SIAMs inspection report.